 Community Clothing Room

 Through the generosity of a caring community, we continue to provide free clothing to all residents and area community members.
-In 2016, a total of 9,621 pieces of free clothing was distributed to 1,733 men, women and children in the community, including Mission residents.
-Our community clothing program is managed by volunteers and is open to the community two half days per week.
+A total of over 32,127 articles of free clothing was distributed to 4,978 men, women and children in the community, including Mission residents.

 For more information you can download our Rescue Mission brochure or contact: